ziban/150_final/README.md

 I am on the way to implementing a stand alone client based on Telepy's module.

 Main challenge has been working around their MTproto authentication scheme and working around their RPC based API calls.

-Most of the work has involved reverse engineering existing client's listed below:
+Most of the work has involved reverse engineering existing clients' listed below:

 https://github.com/vysheng/tg
 https://github.com/luckydonald/pytg